ganarajpr/gotofile-chrome/README.md

 ## Road map
-- [x] - ~~Communicate between content script and background script~~
+- [x] - Communicate between content script and background script
-- [x] - ~~Handle context menu~~
+- [x] - Handle context menu
-- [ ] - Connect to socket server and send data.
+- [x] - Connect to socket server and send data.
-- [ ] - Conditionally enable context menu if able to connect to socket server.
+- [x] - Conditionally enable context menu if able to connect to socket server.
-- [ ] - Allow configuration of server port.
+- [ ] - Allow configuration of server port (Optional)
 - [ ] - Read `data-*` from the current selected element.
 - [ ] - Read data from all parents of current selected element.
-- [ ] - Retry connection - over time - enable user button for retry.

 ## Licence